tgrogers/ece565-2020/assignment.1.md

             ```console
             g++ -O2 -std=gnu++11 daxpy.cc
             ```
             Compile the program with -O2 flag to avoid running into unimplemented x87 instructions while simulating with gem5.
 Report the breakup of instructions for different op classes.
 For this, grep for op_class in the file stats.txt.
+Run the compiled file using

+            ```console
+            ./build/X86/gem5.opt configs/example/se.py -c <output-from-daxpy-build>
+            ```

         1. **Examine the assembly**

             Generate the assembly code for the daxpy program above by using the -S and -O2 options when compiling with GCC.
 As you can see from the assembly code, instructions that are not central to the actual task of the program (computing aX + Y) will also be simulated.
 This includes the instructions for generating the vectors X and Y, summing elements in Y and printing the sum.
 When I compiled the code with -S, I got about 350 lines of assembly code, with only about 10-15 lines for the actual daxpy loop.